eudoxia0/eudoxia0.github.io/article/_posts/2023-04-07-effective-spaced-repetition.md

 same chemical formula (same number of atoms of each element) but their three-dimensional structure differs.

-Isomers can be divided into **structural isomers**, where the chemical formula is the same but the atoms are bonded differently; and **stereoisomers**, where the chemical formula and the bonds are the same but the spatial arrangement is different.
+Isomers can be divided into:

+1. **Structural Isomers:** the chemical formula is the same but the atoms are bonded differe
+1. **Stereoisomers:** the chemical formula and the bonds are the same but the spatial arrangement is different.
+These are divided into:
+   1. **Conformational Isomers:** can be intercoverted by rotating about a sigma bond.
-Stereoisomers are further divided into:
+   1. **Configurational Isomers:** cannot be interconverted without breaking a bond.
+These are further subdivided into:

-1. **Geometric Isomers:** also called _cis/trans_ or _configurational isomers_,
+      1. **Enantiomers:** non-superposable mirror images.
+Also called _optical isomers_ because of the way they reflect plane-polarized light.
+      1. **Diastereomers:** not enantiomers.
+One important subtype is:
-   occurs when two functional groups can find themselves on the same or opposite sides of a non-rotating structure.
+         1. **Cis/Trans Isomers:** occur when two functional groups can find themselves on the same or opposite sides of a non-rotating structure.
 When both functional groups are on the same side of the rigid structure, that is a _cis_ isomer; when they are on opposite sides, that is a _trans_ isomer.
-   - If movement across the rigid structure was possible (e.g. over a sigma bond), ordinary thermal noise would cause the isomers to interconvert from one to the other at room temperature many times per second, and for this reason they would not be isomers).
-1. **Optical Isomers:** also known as _enantiomers_.
-They are called optical because of how they interact with polarized light.

 This is an example of a _cis_ isomer: